Nexus-Mods/vortex-api/docs/_posts/2020-9-5-Project Management.md

 Usually electron versions are binary compatible between minor releases so all 8.x.x should be able to load the same modules.
 Vortex will not update to a different major version of electron with a patch release, so for example all Vortex 1.2.x releases will build on electron 8.x.x.

+# Further Reading

+Once you have a working extension you may want to read on how to package it for release: https://nexus-mods.github.io/vortex-api/2020/09/01/Packaging-extensions.html

 [Discuss this article](https://github.com/Nexus-Mods/vortex-api/issues/7)